j33433/MPowerTCX/README.md

 <img align="right" src="images/mpowertcx%20simpler.png"/>

 ## About MPowerTCX
 This application converts CSV files produced by stationary bikes to TCX format.
-The results can imported into fitness tracking tools such as Strava, Garmin Connect, Golden Cheetah and others.
+The results can imported into fitness tracking tools such as Strava, TrainingPeaks, Garmin Connect and Golden Cheetah.

 ## Downloads
 [Click Here for Windows and OS X Releases](https://github.com/j33433/MPowerTCX/releases)